-- How you create the database schema - How you develop applications that process character data - How the database works with the operating system - Performance - Storage required when storing character data
+- How you create the database schema - How you develop applications that process character data - How the database works with the operating system - Database performance - Storage required for storing character data

 A group of characters (for example, alphabetic characters, ideographs, symbols, punctuation marks, and control characters) can be encoded as a character set.
-An encoded character set assigns unique numeric codes to each character in the character repertoire.
+An encoded character set assigns a unique numeric code to each character in the character set.
 The numeric codes are called code points or encoded values.
 Table 2-1 shows examples of characters that have been assigned a hexadecimal code value in the ASCII character set.